unsplash-image-8LkU6r_wb7k.jpg

 For the 2026 edition, Pete leads the studio programme while working alongside participants throughout the week.
 He introduces prompts, shares his working process and remains actively engaged in the studio as ideas develop.
 His approach encourages experimentation, attentiveness and responsiveness to place.

-A RETREAT DURING FESTA WEEK
+A RETREAT DURING

 Decorative banners hanging above a street with historic buildings, one of which has a domed tower with a cross on top, under a partly cloudy sky.